-The 5 most valuable consumer products imported into Australia during 2021 were processed petroleum oils, cars, mobile phones, trucks and computers.
+The 5 most valuable consumer products imported into Australia during 2022 were refined petroleum oils, cars, trucks, mobile phones and computers.

-Year over year, the total dollar amount for Australia’s top 100 imported consumer products rose by 23.4% from $115.6 billion in 2020.
-That percentage shades the 23% upturn for all Australian imported goods for the year.
+Year over year, the total dollar amount for Australia’s top 100 imported consumer products rose by 20.2% from $171.2 billion in 2021.
+That percentage outpaces the 16.3% year-over-year upturn encompassing all of Australia’s imported goods.

 Changes in Australian consumer demand for essential imports offer future opportunities for international suppliers who correctly anticipate which upward or downward trends will continue.